 2007 - Goalkeeping coach Xavi Valero was appointed.
 He had a lengthy playing career in Spain, as well as turning out three times for Wrexham.
 After retiring from playing, he took his coaching badges, and earned a Masters in Goalkeeper Coaching from the Spanish Football Federation as well as a Masters in Sports Psychology.
 He followed Rafael Benítez to Internazionale in 2010.

-2001 - Future red El-Hadji Diouf scored the only goal of Senegal’s World Cup qualifier against Morocco in Dakar.
+2001 - El-Hadji Diouf scored the only goal of Senegal’s World Cup qualifier against Morocco in Dakar, with fellow future red Salif Diao also playing.

 Also on the move